scolapicchioni/blazor/Lab03/readme.md

 }
 ```

 It is just a matter of learning which css class to use and what html structure to give to your content.
-All I did was to go to the [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) documentation site, take a look at some example for a [Card](https://getbootstrap.com/docs/4.4/components/card/), copy some of that code into my page and tweek it to my liking.
+All I did was to go to the [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) documentation site, take a look at some example for a [Card](https://getbootstrap.com/docs/5.0/components/card/), copy some of that code into my page and tweek it to my liking.

 This is an approach you can use for all the rest of your site.

 What some people in the community have done, is to create Blazor Components that already wrap those css classes for you, so another approach is to use those components instead of (or together with) the base css.

 If you check the [Awesome Blazor Repo](https://github.com/AdrienTorris/awesome-blazor#libraries--extensions) (which contains tons of links to Blazor resources), you can see that there are many ongoing projects.
-When I first wrote this lab, the first link under the extensions was to [MatBlazor](https://github.com/SamProf/MatBlazor), which implements the [Google Material Design Guidelines](https://material.io/guidelines/).
+One of the first link under the extensions points to [MatBlazor](https://github.com/SamProf/MatBlazor), which implements the [Google Material Design Guidelines](https://material.io/guidelines/).
-The first place one year later has been taken by [Ant Design Blazor](https://github.com/ant-design-blazor/ant-design-blazor) since it has more stars on GitHub.
-I am going to keep the labs with MatBlazor since it has more downloads than AntBlazor, but feel free to try any framework you like.
+I am going to use MatBlazor, but feel free to try any framework you like.

 So what I'm going to do in my project is to use the `MatBlazor` components instead of Bootstrap.
 I'm not saying that it's the best choice, but it is a valid choice (there are [many](https://www.sitepoint.com/free-material-design-css-frameworks-compared/) different css framework around).